Support for Civil Right to Counsel

 The State Bar Associations give their support

 In 2006, the American Bar Association unanimously adopted a resolution (co-sponsored or essentially adopted later by eighteen state and local bar associations) supporting the right to counsel in basic human needs cases.
 The ABA followed up in 2010 with two documents: a Model Access Act (which provides implementation suggestions for states establishing new rights to counsel), and Basic Principles of a Right to Counsel in Civil Legal Proceedings.
-These documents have been endorsed by a number of state bars.
 The state bar associations of Alaska, Boston/Massachusetts, New York, Minnesota, Pennsylvania, Philadelphia, San Francisco, and Texas have formed civil right to counsel task forces or committees.